 Before recently, my life was dedicated to keeping up appearances and to maintain a certain image.
 I was afraid of many things.
 Afraid of riding against the current.
 Of drowning.
 Fear drove me to think and rethink myself over and over again, rather than focus on what can be done.

 To sail, to spread my arms and to dash against the raging waters.
 To willfully rise or to willingly fall.
 That was, to me, what freedom was all about.
 A right I’ve come to hold so dear.

-So for many times, more times already than I can count with my hands, I had run after this freedom.
-I chased after it, relentlessly pursued it, and felt it as it deftly brushed my fingertips before slowly moving away to somewhere out of my reach.
-Each time, I told myself that there’ll come a time, when freedom wouldn’t be so difficult to catch.
+For many times, more times already than I can count with my hands, I had run after this freedom.
+I chased after it, relentlessly pursued it, and felt it as it deftly brushed my fingertips before it moved somewhere out of my reach.
+Each time, I told myself that there’ll come a time, when I could captain myself – and freedom wouldn’t be so difficult to catch.
 All I had to really do, in the meantime, was wait.
-There was a plan to follow and freedom wouldn’t lag so much behind.
-Truthfully, in retrospect, I can see why I stuck so long to that plan.
-There was convenience involved.
-Everything was so well organized, arranged and just anticipating for me.
-I only had to set my sails up and let the wind guide me to wherever it wished for me to go.
+There was a plan to follow.
+There was an image to keep.
+But sooner or later, when I’m in a different scenario, I could be free to be who I really am.